 - Talk to your child honestly about the exam.
 Provide simple details about what will happen and what he or she needs to do.

 Will my child feel any pain with fluoroscopy?

 There is no pain associated with having a fluoroscopy exam.
 Sometimes your child may feel some discomfort with the injection of the contrast material.
-Our pediatric radiology technologists understand how to work with children and will take all comfort measures possible, depending on the procedure.
+Our pediatric radiology team understand how to work with children and will take all comfort measures possible, depending on the procedure.
 Someone from our radiology team will call you a day or two before the exam to explain the procedure in detail.

-All of our nurses, technologists and child life specialists use fun distractions like videos, toys and activities to help children feel more at ease with the imaging process.
+All our nurses, technologists and child life specialists use fun distractions like videos, toys and activities to help children feel more at ease with the imaging process.
 Once patients are comfortable, our staff uses play medical equipment, pictures and interactive tools to help children understand what to expect during the imaging exam.